stucco/dev-setup/README.md

         cd dev-setup
         vagrant up

+If you want less verbose output from vagrant, you can [change the log level](http://docs.vagrantup.com/v2/other/debugging.html):

+        VAGRANT_LOG=warn vagrant up

 If you want to set an IP address, use the `VM_IP` environment variable before the `vagrant up` command:

         VM_IP="172.17.18.12" vagrant up